rfc-st/humble/docs/index.md

 Start by taking a look at its [repository](https://github.com/rfc-st/humble/).

 And the available [documentation](reference.md) on its classes and functions (Work in progress).

+After that, I advise that you try it out to see if you can use it in your [environment](https://github.com/rfc-st/humble/?tab=readme-ov-file#unit-tests).

 **Thank you** in advance :); I hope you find *humble* useful!.